alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 >
 > Second, we present findings from a series of participatory engagements conducted with students and administrators at universities across the UK.
 We outline a series of contextual challenges to the ethical deployment of digital mental healthcare in higher education before exploring how the methodology of trustworthy assurance might be introduced in this sector to help tackle these challenges.
 For each challenge identified, future recommendations for the sector are provided.
 >
-> Broader lessons for the ethics of digital mental healthcare are also fed forward into Chapter 3 where further recommendations for policymakers and developers are given.
+> Broader lessons for the ethics of digital mental healthcare are also fed forward into Chapter 4 where further recommendations for policymakers and developers are given.

-## Part 1: The University Context
+## The University Context

 Prior to the onset of the Covid-19 pandemic, the suggestion that student mental health was in crisis across UK universities was already prominent.[^1] Media attention intensified around 2017, for instance, in response to a cluster of high-profile suicides.[^2] Since then, concern has only grown further, and focus has turned to whether the crisis has worsened due to the increased social isolation brought about by Covid-19 and remote learning.[^3]